Student Affairs Denies Disciplinary Appeals, Amends Some Sanctions

 At the time of the original suspension, the campus learned that the student is First Generation or Low Income (FLI) and that the student had reportedly told the college that they would be homeless if suspended.
 The Phoenix has confirmed that the college helped facilitate the student’s move into new housing.

 There was widespread outrage following the original suspension in March, with students posting on their social media about the claim of assault with a bullhorn being the “first of its kind nationally,” and demanding the school “LET THEM GRADUATE.”
 A nationally circulated petition demanding the reversal of the suspension received 3,400 signatures.
-A second petition that was circulated among Swarthmore’s faculty and staff in support of the suspended student quoted an American Association of University Professors statement that cautioned universities against anticipatory obedience to government pressure.
+A second petition by undersigned Swarthmore’s faculty and staff declared that a Swarthmore student has never been suspended for peaceful protest and read, “National civil liberties organizations inform us that there is also no precedent in Pennsylvania or United States case law for assault charges involving the use of a megaphone.”
+The petition quoted an American Association of University Professors statement that cautioned universities against anticipatory obedience to government pressure.
 “At this historic moment, the College must decide whether it will facilitate the Trump administration’s repression or whether it will stand by its students and their right to political protest.”

 Leave a Reply